festverse/festverse/README.md

 </div>

 ## 🧑‍💻 About Me
 Hello!
-I'm **Utsav**, a passionate anime lover, programmer, and creator.
+I'm **Utsav**, a passionate anime lover, programmer and creator.
 I blend the world of technology with anime-inspired creativity.
-Here, you'll find my projects, ideas, and inspirations.
+Here, you'll find my projects, ideas and inspirations.

-> Building Tools That Blend Anime Culture With Modern Engineering — from REST APIs To WhatsApp Bots To Scripts for VFX Compositing.
+> Building Tools That Blend Anime Culture With Modern Engineering - from REST APIs To WhatsApp Bots To Scripts for VFX Compositing.

 ## ❤️‍🔥 Anime Inspirations
 Here are some anime that inspire me deeply: